 In short, his marvellous technique always goes hand in hand with artistic sensitivity and a feeling for measure.
 Just as his playing in the first movement and the Finale was bursting with energy, brilliance, and manly hardiness, so his interpretation of the airily light, poignant Scherzo was distinguished by a fine sense of poetry and gracefulness, and likewise his rendition of the Adagio was full of noble expressivity.
 It goes without saying that Mr Rubinstein elicited stormy ovations which refused to die down for a long time.

 The Italian Opera

-The season-ticket-holders took revenge for this force-feeding with the music of Faust by according a highly unfavourable, or at any rate frosty, reception to Mme Nilsson, who was certainly not to blame, however, for the fact that Mme Tomassi had been taken ill.
+The season-ticket-holders took revenge for this force-feeding with the music of Faust by according a highly unfavourable, or at any rate frosty, reception to Madame Nilsson, who was certainly not to blame, however, for the fact that Madame Tomassi had been taken ill.
 This way of lumping the blame on someone who is quite innocent is illogical and inconsequential, to say the least.

 M. Capoul is a singer who is not endowed with rich vocal means, but who nevertheless sings with great taste and, so it seems to me, with genuine passion.
 He does overdo his acting, stressing every syllable and accompanying each individual word with a gesture, but all this he does in a handsome and heartfelt fashion.

 I have already spoken on a previous occasion about M. Jamet in the role of Méphistophélès : he is an artist of very great merits, with a magnificent voice.
 His acting may be a bit exaggerated, as is always the case with the French, but nevertheless it is thought through into the smallest details.